Seasonality Trading App

 For some countries, the SYMBOL, NAME of the company and the INDUSTRY are abbreviated, as shown in the image below (example summary report of S&P500 Stocks from USA) because of how much screen real estate is available to display all the information.
 Hovering the mouse over the abbreviations will reveal the full text.

-If you run the application in Week 26, your summary report will show 4 weeks beginning Week 27 till Week 30.
+If you run the app in Week 26, your summary report will show 4 weeks beginning Week 27 till Week 30.
 That way, not only you are looking at the immediately available trading opportunities of the week of your interest but also three more weeks after that, so as to provide you with a better view of how seasonality played out over a period of time.

-Similar information is provided for week 7, week 8 and week 9.
-In this tutorial, the example Stock in the image shown below, has a probability of bullish move of 80% for week 7, 90% for week 8 and also 90% for week 9.
+Similar information is provided for week 8, week 9 and week 10.
+In this tutorial, the example Stock in the image shown below, has a probability of bullish move of 80% for week 8, 80% for week 9 and also 80% for week 10.
 Similarly, in those weeks, the AMD, AMU and ADH were as shown in the rows corresponding to the week number.

 Higher the RRR, better it is for your long term trading success.
-So, please be mindful of AMD and AMU while picking the underlying Stock and ETF to trade, always higher than RRR of 2:1.
+So, please be mindful of AMD and AMU while picking the underlying Stock and ETF to trade, and always higher than RRR of 2:1.

-Detailed report - Seasonality trading application
+Detailed report - Seasonality trading app

-Since you could potentially have multiple detailed report open for each of the Stocks or ETFs for various weeks, the top of the detailed report shows the Stock or ETF being looked into such as Symbol, Opportunity type and the Week no. In this example, you are looking at the detailed report for all bullish (BUY) trades beginning first trading day of week 6 for last 10 years for the Stock CQE.
+Since you could potentially have multiple detailed report open for each of the Stocks or ETFs for various weeks, the top of the detailed report shows the Stock or ETF being looked into such as Symbol, Opportunity type and the Week no. In this example, you are looking at the detailed report for all bullish (BUY) trades beginning first trading day of week 7 for last 10 years for the Stock EXC.

 The detailed report has two different sections providing two different sets of information.
 In the image below, you have the top section named “Trade Performance (Single Stock/ETF/Index, non-leveraged)“.

-Understanding the detailed report - Trade Performance
+Understanding the Detailed report - Trade Performance

 This is the top section of the detailed report, see the image below.
-The section provides a snapshot of all the trades, if taken in week 6 of every year for last 10 years, with just one Stock or ETF without using any leverage.
+The section provides a consolidated summary of all the trades, if taken in week 7 of every year for last 10 years, with just one Stock or ETF without using any leverage.
 For simplicity, there is no commission assumed as commissions do vary and some brokerages do not charge any commissions!
 Also, most certainly, you would be trading more than one Stock or ETF per trade which will affect your commission and net profit from the trades.

 The right hand side of the section above shows the trade performance in terms of the underlying currency of the Stock or ETF.
 As an example, if you are looking at US Stocks or ETFs, then the numbers in this section will be in USD.
 Or if you are looking at Indian Stocks or ETFs, then the numbers are in INR and so on.